Frustrated when your baby wakes up crying from naps hysterically? Learn exactly what to do when you hear him screaming uncontrollably.

 1. Feed your baby after waking up

-I figured that everyone simply fed their babies to sleep.
+I figured that everyone fed their babies to sleep.
 After all, nursing or offering a bottle is one of the quickest and most efficient ways to get them to fall asleep.

 The trouble is, feeding your baby to sleep creates a reliance of feeding or sucking to fall asleep.
-So much so that, should your baby wake up mid-nap, he cries because he can’t fall back to sleep on his own.
+So much so that, should he wake up mid-nap, he cries because he can’t fall back to sleep on his own.
 Instead, he needs you to feed him—never mind that he’s not hungry—to calm him down.

 2. Sleep train your baby

 As much as we rely on useful baby items and routines to help our babies, at some point, they begin to rely on it so much that they know no other way to fall asleep.

 Swaddles, pacifiers, rocking to sleep—all these measures were helpful when you were surviving the newborn stage.
 But as your baby has grown past that stage, he’s likely able to soothe himself back to sleep between naps, but hasn’t learned how (or been given the chance to).

 If you feel like he has grown too reliant on external aids to fall asleep, consider teaching him how to self-soothe.
 Not only will you be able to put him down awake knowing he’ll fall asleep on his own, he’ll also be able to soothe himself back to sleep if he wakes up mid-nap.

 Interested in learning about teaching him to self soothe?
 Get a preview of my guide, How to Teach Your Baby to Self Soothe.
 This chapter is all about the mindset needed for successful self-soothing and helping your baby put himself to sleep.
 As one parent says about the guide: